-In order to form the cell wall, a single peptidoglycan chain is cross-linked to other peptidoglycan chains through the action of the enzyme DD-transpeptidase (also called a penicillin binding protein—PBP).
-Throughout a bacterial lifecycle, the cell wall (and thus the peptidoglycan crosslinks) is continuously remodeled in order to accommodate for repeated cycles of cell growth and replication.
+In order to form the cell wall, a single peptidoglycan chain is cross-linked to other peptidoglycan chains through the action of the enzyme DD-transpeptidase, which is also known as a penicillin-binding protein (PBP).
+Throughout a bacterial lifecycle, the cell wall, and thus the peptidoglycan cross-links, is continuously remodeled in order to accommodate for repeated cycles of cell growth and replication.

 Gram-positive bacteria have thick cell walls containing high levels of peptidoglycan, while gram-negative bacteria are characterized by thinner cell walls with low levels of peptidoglycan.
-The cell walls of gram-negative bacteria are surrounded by a lipopolysaccharide (LPS) layer than prevents antibiotic entry into the cell.
+The cell walls of gram-negative bacteria are surrounded by a lipopolysaccharide (LPS) layer that prevents antibiotic entry into the cell.
 Therefore, penicillin is most effective against gram-positive bacteria where DD-transpeptidase activity is highest.

 Bacteria reproduce quickly and are prone to genetic mutations when growing in the presence of environmental pressures, such as an antibiotic.
 Over time, genetic mutations that provide a survival advantage may arise in the bacterial population, allowing bacteria to continue to grow and multiply in the presence of antibiotic.
 This leads to the creation of a resistant strain, which can only be killed through the use of alternative and stronger antibiotics.

 Soon after development, researchers quickly identified Staphylococcus aureus strains resistant to methicillin, termed methicillin-resistant Staphylococcus aureus (MRSA).
-MRSA use a second resistance method to overcome methicillin—namely by upregulating a low-affinity form of penicillin binding protein that does not bind the antibiotic and whose activity is not inhibited.
+MRSA uses a second resistance method to overcome methicillin, namely by upregulating a low-affinity form of penicillin-binding protein that does not bind the antibiotic and whose activity is not inhibited.
 To date, MRSA has demonstrated blanket resistance to all beta-lactam antibiotics and is an extremely serious health risk.